Garryowen Football Club

 Garryowen Football Club (Irish: Cumann Rugbaí Gharraí Eoin), usually referred to as Garryowen, is a rugby union club from Limerick, Ireland.
-It plays in Division 1A of the All-Ireland League and historically has been one of the most successful clubs in Irish rugby union.
+As at the 2024–25 season, it plays in Division 1A of the All-Ireland League.
+Historically, Garryowen has been one of the most successful clubs in Irish rugby union.

 History

 The club was formed in 1884.
 The founding members of the club were: